Noblesville, Indiana courtroom where D.C. Stephenson was tried and convicted of murder.

 The Defense Case

 In its case, the defense strongly contested the prosecution suggestion that Madge's death resulted from the mercury tablets she voluntarily ingested.
-Dr. Orvill Smiley and Dr. J. D. Moschelle, both Indianapolis doctors who had treated cases of mercury poisoning, testified that in their opinions the cause of death was "bichloride of mercury," not an infection.
+Dr. Orville Smiley and Dr. J. D. Moschelle, both Indianapolis doctors who had treated cases of mercury poisoning, testified that in their opinions the cause of death was "bichloride of mercury," not an infection.
 Coroner Dr. Paul Robinson, disagreeing with the doctor who performed the autopsy, told jurors that the official verdict of his office on the cause of Madge's death was also mercury poisoning.

-After presenting yet another doctor to testify that mercury--not lacerations--killed Madge, the defense called to the stand a witness, Cora Householder, who the defense planned to use to undermine the prosecution's suggestion that Oberholtzer was as pure as the driven snow.
-Householder would, if permitted, testify that Madge had been having an affair with her estranged husband.
-Judge Sparks cut the defense questioning off, sustaining a prosecution objection to Householder's testimony as irrelevant and inadmissible.
-The defense had better luck with dentist Vallery Ailstock, who told jurors he once had Madge ask him for a glass of gin in the company of Stephenson.
-E. B. Schultze, the wife of a local Klan organizer, testified that Stephenson and Madge had visited her house in November 1923 (two months before Madge said she first met Stephenson) and that Madge called Stephenson "dear" and "Stevie."
 Ralph Rigdon, a close political friend of Stephenson, provided the most surprising testimony, placing Madge and D. C. together in a hotel suite enjoying gin weeks before the alleged assault.
 In cross-examination, defense attorney's labeled Rigdon's testimony "a plain lie" and soon a shouting match between attorneys erupted that finally led to Judge Sparks cautioning, "Now gentlemen, ...if you can't conduct yourself properly on both sides, I am going to get somebody that will!"
 Following more testimony--and more heated exchanges--with Rigdon, the defense produced two more witnesses who also placed Madge and Stephenson together on occasions well before the ill-fated train trip to Hammond.
+On November 10, 1925, the defense rested.

 Summations and Verdict